byrne6c/PyBer_Analysis/README.md

 ## Summary:
-Business Recommendations based on our Multiline Chart "Total Fare by City Type":
+Business Recommendations based on our multiple-line chart "Total Fare by City Type":
 * Noting the clear success rate within Urban city data, I believe it would be safe judgement to explore new ideas & continue to invest in improving services provided within this area.
 This can be especially lucrative considering

 * Take a closer, more detailed analysis of the Suburban data.
 Identify factors that contribute to extreme lows in numbers, like time periods between Januray - February & February - March.